reactjs/React.NET/site/jekyll/getting-started/tutorial.md

   document.getElementById('content')
 );
 ```

+Note that native HTML element names start with a lowercase letter, while custom React class names begin with an uppercase letter.

 At this point, run your application by clicking the "Play" button in Visual Studio.
 If successful, your default browser should start and you should see "Hello, world!
 I am a CommentBox."